 Again, this is impossible to say.
-Patients attend their GP for anything from chronic ill health such as diabetes and high blood pressure, to backaches and arthritis, to common colds or throat or chest infections.
+Patients attend their GP for anything from chronic ill health such as diabetes which in case you have it, this Diabetes Freedom ebook might help you.
 Every day patients come with different problems.
 A&E also sees the same medical conditions, but is there for accidents (anything from a road traffic accident to a fall or laceration) and emergencies such as heart attacks and strokes.

 Do you have any parting advice for our readers?

 The key is that we must all as a community use medical services appropriately, so for routine medical conditions, reviews and minor illnesses go to the GP.
 For accidents and emergencies go to A&E. If an accident lead to your recent disability, you can check out sites online for a Free Disability Benefits Case Evaluation.
 If we use A&E for minor illnesses for example, we are stretching resources that should be focused on caring for those most unwell, and certainly I would want the A&E department to be ready and free to deal with me or my loved ones in an emergency where time is of the essence.
 The same applies to the GP.
 If we stretch GP time and resources with minor ailments such as the common cold which can just be treated at home, then those who are chronically unwell may struggle to get the appointments they need.
 It really is about all of us being wise with how we seek medical advice, and how we need to ensure that medical services are kept free to care for the most unwell or vulnerable.